-Part of the reason could be your social media.
-Too often small business social media is approached in same way as one would handle their personal social media presence, or your social media has been put in the hands of someone who doesn’t truly understand your business.
+You’ve invested a good deal of time and money to create a professional website that accurately reflects your brand.
+If done properly, social media can be a great marketing tool to help drive traffic to your site.
+Unfortunately, if it isn’t done right, it can do more harm than good.
+Too often, small business social media is approached in the same way as a personal social media presence.
+In that case, it could appear that your social media has been put in the hands of someone who doesn’t truly understand your business.
 Unlike your website, it is not properly representing your brand.

 Know Your Brand Voice

 As a business owner, it is imperative that you develop and know your brand voice.
 This is where your personality really gets to shine.
 Your brand voice should be easily recognizable to your audience and consistently communicate your company’s core values.
 Target is a perfect example.
 Their brand is “Design for All”.
 Their commercials are all-inclusive of race, body shape, age, and multiple genders and you always know it’s a Target commercial before the final shot of their famous bullseye.

 Your brand voice should be the guide and standard for everything you post on social media.
 Your posts should convey your brand voice loud and clear, leaving no doubt in your audience’s mind which business those posts are coming from.
 If you haven’t already developed your brand voice, now is the time.
 Not truly understanding what your brand is will impact your content.
 It will end up sounding scattered and unprofessional.
 Consistency is key in how you post content or speak to your audience.
 This will help you gain authority and engage your audience.